Skip to main content

 To be most effective at your job, you must have the ability to label and talk about your own emotions or feelings and the emotions or feelings of others.

 The way you respond to the daily stressors that arise within your program will influence how staff will respond to stressors.
-As a manager, staff will look to you to model responses to difficult situations, such as bullying, inappropriate language, and gossip.
+As a Program Manager, staff will look to you to model responses to difficult situations, such as miscommunication, bullying, inappropriate language, and gossip.
 You also have the responsibility to uphold confidentiality about children and families.
-Be aware of your own stress levels and take good care of your physical, mental and spiritual needs.
+Be aware of your own stress levels and take good care of your physical, mental, social, emotional, and spiritual needs.
 The following are just a few suggestions for reducing stress:

 • Exercise daily through walking, yoga, tennis, or other sports you may enjoy.